section-engineering-education/engineering-education/articles/introduction-to-numpy/index.md

 One of the most fundamental libraries in the Machine Learning and Data Science landscape is unarguably NumPy (which stands for Numerical Python).
 Its significance has led to many other (similar) libraries like Pandas, SciPy, and Matplotlib (all based on NumPy) to be created.
 Let us delve into the workings and the various functions of the first import line in 99.78% of [Kaggle notebooks](https://www.kaggle.com/docs/notebooks).
 <!--more-->
 ### Introduction
-The Python programming language is the [most versatile language](https://codeinstitute.net/blog/what-are-the-six-most-popular-programming-languages-today) to have ever lived.
-Yes, lived.
-Python provides abundant high-level data structures such as lists and dictionaries which aid in producing other data structures.
+The Python programming language is the [most versatile language](https://codeinstitute.net/blog/what-are-the-six-most-popular-programming-languages-today) to have ever existed.
+Yes, that's right existed.
+Python provides developers with an abundant of high-level data structures such as lists and dictionaries that aid in producing other data structures.

 However, these structures are not suited for [high-performance numeric computation](https://www.scribd.com/document/182500663/NumPY-Array).